 There are a number of ways to address your keyword cannibals.
 However, each requires you to understand which page is the one you want to rank for the keyword being consumed.

-Once you are comfortable that you know this you can use any of the following approaches.
+Once you are comfortable you know this, you can use any of the following approaches.